Collateral Damage. A Civilian Internee in the Ottoman Empire.

 - freedom of religion

 The predictable commercial world that the Levacks had entered was falling apart and their privileged position had evaporated.
 What would Gladys’ life be like as an enemy alien in a society so foreign to someone brought up in late Victorian England?
-There is little personal detail available on Gladys' life and it is difficult to find information on the treatment of enemy aliens in the Ottoman Empire.
-What is clear, however, is that the Ottoman authorities could be unpredictable and capricious and life for Europeans was at best insecure.
-The American ambassador, Henry Morgenthau, immediately took on the responsibility for consular services for the French and British.
-His first move was to arrange for the British and French ambassadors and their staff and two further train loads of British and French citizens to leave Constantinople.
-This involved prolonged negotiation as agreement was given, then rescinded, then finally granted again.
-Many British and French civilians remained throughout the Empire, however.
+It is clear that the Ottoman authorities could be unpredictable and capricious and life for Europeans was at best insecure.
+The American ambassador, Henry Morgenthau, and his staff immediately took on the responsibility for consular services for the French and British.
+Morgenthau took this responsibility seriously, negotiating the repatriation of the British and French ambassadors and their staff and two train loads of British and French citizens from Constantinople.
+This left several thousand British and French throughout the empire, however, and he and his consular staff intervened in various crises involving civilian internees in Gallipoli, Alexandretta and elsewhere.

 The Ottomans generally did not have large concentration camps for their PoWs and internees, instead using vacant buildings and houses in towns and cities.
 Commercial buildings would have been vacant because of the economic collapse throughout the Empire.
 Homes were left empty after the deportation of Armenians.
 In either case, the source of their accommodation would have added to the anxiety and insecurity of those interned.
 Intermittent imprisonments and threats of reprisal shootings would have kept the level of tension high.
 As the war progressed, food became scarce throughout the Empire affecting Ottomans and aliens alike.
 One report suggests prices had increased sixteen-fold between 1914 and 1917.